-Tranmere chairman Palios said clubs will still not be able to pay on time.
+Tranmere chairman Palios said some will still not be able to pay on time.

 But he added: "The PFA and EFL are starting to collaborate which loosens the paralysis we've seen."

-Speaking to BBC Radio 4's Today Programme, Palios continued: "It will probably assist with the April wages, but I still think that certainly the clubs will be unable to meet the wages in April and then more in May."
+Speaking to BBC Radio 4's Today Programme, Palios continued: "It will probably assist with the April wages, but I still think that certain other clubs will be unable to meet the wages in April and then more in May."

 English football is on an indefinite hiatus, with no play in any of the top four divisions since Tuesday, 10 March - and there is no suggested date for when it could resume.

 Last August, Bury became the first team to drop out of the EFL since Maidstone's liquidation in 1992 - and while Palios thinks most clubs will ultimately survive, he anticipates serious financial issues for many.

 "I think a certain number of clubs, on the basis of they can't pay contractual wages, will move down the path to a formal insolvency," he added.

 "I think it'll be into double figures."